carcruz/init_dev_environment/README.md

 ####To make a production ready build:
 `npm run build`

 This will uglufy the JavaScript files.
-You can fild the files at **./production**
+You can find the files at **./production**

 The difference between this folder and the **./build** folder is that this one is uglified, whereas the **./build** files are generated for the development environment.